rdfostrich/article-jws2018-ostrich/content/related-work.md

 In this section, we discuss existing solutions and techniques for indexing and compression in RDF storage, without archiving support.
 Then, we compare different RDF archiving solutions.
-Finally, we discuss the BEAR and EvoGen benchmarks, of which we will use the former to evaluate the approach we present in this work.
+Finally, we discuss suitable benchmarks and different query types for RDF archives.

 ### General RDF Indexing and Compression